 All applicants must be either U.S. citizens or permanent residents at the time of application.
 Current or previous Predoctoral Scholars are not eligible to apply.
 Each applicant must have a faculty sponsor who will be available for the duration of the plan specified in the application.
 The program is designed for students interested in obtaining doctoral degrees.
 Students interested in entering professional schools to obtain professional degrees in law, medicine, dentistry, or related fields are not eligible.

-Tips for Successful Completion of a California Pre-Doctoral Program
+Tips for Successful Completion

 Each application is reviewed using the following set of criteria: